Beephid/ttrpg/docs/dnd/dnd-intro.md

 ### Character Sheet Details

+!!! tip

+      This is a short overview of the character sheet.
+For a more detailed explanation, check out [Chapter 1](https://www.dndbeyond.com/sources/basic-rules/step-by-step-characters) of the Basic Rules.
+Then... the rest of it.
+Or just play the game and learn as you go!
+There's also a silly, albeit long, video overview of the character sheet in the [Resources section](resources.md).

 **1. Character Sheet Overview:**
 A D&D character sheet is a document used to track the essential details of your player character.
 It contains various sections to record information such as your character's name, race, class, background, ability scores, skills, equipment, and more.